feorlen/minio-notes/helm-deploy.md

 ## Install dependancies

 This is what was needed on a standard Ubuntu Server 22.04.
 Someone who already has a k8s deployment probably has these, perhaps except `yq`.
+For docs, reference its docs for `kubectl` commands.

 * [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
 * [docker](https://docs.docker.com/engine/install/ubuntu/)